kali-linex/linex/Documentation/scsi/scsi_mid_low_api.rst

 SCSI HBAs.
 Some HBAs contain multiple hosts.

-In some cases the SCSI transport is an external bus that already has its own subsystem in Linux (e.g. USB and ieee1394).
+In some cases the SCSI transport is an external bus that already has its own subsystem in Linex (e.g. USB and ieee1394).
 In such cases the SCSI subsystem LLD is a software bridge to the other driver subsystem.
 Examples are the usb-storage driver (found in the drivers/usb/storage directory) and the ieee1394/sbp2 driver (found in the drivers/ieee1394